Forevher

-Forevher (stylized in lowercase) is the second studio album by British musician Shura.
+Forevher (stylized in lowercase) is the second studio album by the English musician Shura.
 It was released on 16 August 2019 by American independent record label Secretly Canadian.
 The album follows Shura's critically acclaimed debut album, Nothing's Real (2016).
 The album artwork of Forevher is a reference to the 1882 marble sculpture The Kiss, by French sculptor Auguste Rodin.

 The album was preceded by three singles: "Bklynldn", "Religion (U Can Lay Your Hands on Me)" and "The Stage".
 "Religion" was supported by a music video; directed by Chloe Wallace.

 A deluxe edition of the album was released on 26 March 2021, which contained three new tracks, one demo previously released on Bandcamp in 2020 and five acoustic versions of songs that appeared on the standard edition.
 A music video was released on 17 February 2021 to accompany one of the deluxe tracks "Obsession".

 Composition

 Forevher has been described as spacey, super-melodic, immaculately produced pop.
-It is primarily an electropop and pop record featuring elements of R&B, funk, psychedelic pop, and soul.
+It is primarily an electropop and pop record featuring elements of R&B, funk, psychedelic pop, and soul, particularly "mid-’80s US soul and R&B".